Tarangire Safari Lodge is set on the edge of an escarpment within Tarangire National Park.

 Power supply: Generator

-Communications: There is WiFi in the lounge area at an extra cost of US$5 per person per day.
+Communications: There is WiFi in the lounge area.

 TV & radio: There is no TV or radio here.